 The Washington, DC Career Conference is an annual event whose purpose is to introduce current students to Washington, DC and inform them of employment opportunities in the area through the participation of SIPA alumni and other professionals.
 The Conference is a three-day event consisting of:

-- Employer Site Visits: OCS offers employer site visits with a variety of companies, agencies, and organizations in the Washington, DC area.
+- Employer Site Visits: CAC offers employer site visits with a variety of companies, agencies, and organizations in the Washington, DC area.
 These site visits allow students to acquaint themselves with the working environment of potential employers as well as to speak directly with employers in a more intimate setting.
 SIPA alumni and human resources (HR) representatives are often present, providing an excellent networking opportunity.

-- Informational Interviews: OCS provides registered students a list of alumni who have made themselves available for informational interviews.
+- Informational Interviews: The CAC provides registered students a list of alumni who have made themselves available for informational interviews.
 Students then independently schedule informational interviews with these alumni.
 This is an opportunity for students to design their own interview, learn about their career and organizational interests, and develop networking contacts.

 Registration for the Washington, DC Career Conference will open in late October / early November.
 Current students will receive an invitation via email to register.